Frequently asked questions

 - Online and face-to-face courses with digital content undergoing total revision or extensive maintenance should be remediated with accessible digital content

 - Existing digital content, created before the policy was adopted, should be made accessible as time, support, and funding exist

 Q: Does this policy change the academic accommodation processes/support already provided via Student Accessibility Services?

 A: No, the process for students to request accommodations and the work that SAS does with faculty to help make courses accessible in the event of an academic accommodation remains in place and will not change.
-This policy is part of a broader effort to enhance EIT accessibility across all university systems.
+This policy is part of a broader effort to enhance ICT accessibility across all university systems.

 A: Please contact Jason Piatt, Electronic and Information Technology Manager via email, email@example.com.